 What to Expect from Baby Boomers and Healthcare

-There are quite a few changes we might expect to see with these changes in response to a rising elderly population.
-Although we cannot know exactly how everything will change, patterns that we have been seeing today are catching our eyes and are good for estimations.
+We might expect to see some innovative changes in response to a rising elderly population.
+Although we cannot know exactly how everything will change, we are beginning to recognize some new patterns that may set the stage for a new and improved healthcare system.

-For one thing, we can expect to see a huge portion of the Baby Boomer population switching from commercial plans over to Medicare.
-This is namely due to the state of our economy and availability of commercial plans that a majority of elderly people qualify under.
+For one thing, we can expect to see a huge portion of the baby boomer population switching from commercial plans over to Medicare.
+This is namely due to the state of our economy and availability of commercial plans that a majority of elderly people will soon qualify for.

 Preexisting Medical Conditions

 • Heart condition (heart murmur, have had a heart attack, and other cardiac-related problems.)